Omashozie/Omashozie/README.md

 #### Question 1: what do you like about Tech

-Answer: The fact that i can build a website for you via codings and designs, makes me love it more .
+Answer: I love to solve problems that can change the world.

-#### Question 2: Do you think one can take web development as a career in life.
+#### Question 2: Do you think one can take web development as a career in life?

-Answer : Yes!.
+Answer: Yes!.
 Web development can be a good skill to start up or switch careers into in life.

-## Features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Cross platform

 ## 🛠 Skills
-Javascript, HTML, CSS...
+HTML......
+CSS.....
+Javascript...
+React.js.
+Figma...
+Canva.

-## Other Common Github Profile Sections
+## Other Common GitHub Profile Sections
-👩‍💻 I'm currently working on Becoming a senior web developer
+👩‍💻 I'm currently working on Becoming a full-stack developer

-🧠 I'm currently learning HTML, CSS, JAVASCRIPT and REACTS
+🧠 Currently learning React.js

-👯‍♀️ I'm looking to collaborate with developers to work on as many Projects as i can.
+👯‍♀️ I'm looking to collaborate with developers to work on as many Projects as I can.

-🤔 I'm looking for help with having a Senior Developer as a metor and a friend

-💬 Ask me about...
-My work and Tech Life Balance

-📫 You can easily reach me on 08167519894

-😄 I am looking forward to meeting and working with you

-⚡️ Fun fact...Do you know the only way to relief your self from mental stress while coding is to listen to music while coding 😄

-## Used By

-This project is used by the following companies:

-- I4G
-- ZURI